 After more than 10 years of facing this challenge, I now understand that Vulvodynia has made me a better person.
 I’m so glad I persevered.
 It’s a lesson I did not choose to learn.
 If I could turn back time and prevent it, I still would.
 I think we all would!
 But I can honestly say I have been truly blessed on this road toward finding healing.
 My advice to other women is, “Don’t give up!”

 I’m happy to say that I gradually found a combination of treatments that healed my body.
 I did suffer years of depression and hopelessness, and I understand the loneliness that comes with this kind of pain.
 But I persevered with a great deal of support from my husband, my parents, my brother, wonderful friends, and my faith in God.
-For the past four years, I have been the Support Director of the NVA.
 I am by no means cured, but I am thankful for the healing I have experienced.
 I am also thankful for my experience with Vulvodynia and the amazing women I have met because of it.
 I still wish to be completely free of pain and have hope that will happen in the future!